 Since its start in 1978, Christianville has been blessed with many new opportunities to expand its ministries through its volunteers, students, workers, and ministry partners.
 Christianville’s ministry has expanded well beyond the original 35 acres in Gressier, Haiti.
 Today, we operate four schools, adult technical school, children’s feeding program, pastoral outreach, several agricultural extension programs, and work with eight churches throughout Haiti.
 We provide a safe platform for mission groups to develop outreach programs within the community.

-“Sharing the love of Christ through education, nutrition, poverty alleviation and health ministries; and empowering the local church in Haiti.”
+Our mission is to “Share the love of Christ through education, nutrition, poverty alleviation and health ministries; and empowering the local church in Haiti.”

-Our Vision is to implement sustainable programs that provide hope for the present, future and eternity.
+Our vision is to implement sustainable programs that provide hope for the present, future and eternity.

 Haiti shares the island of Hispaniola with the Dominican Republic.
 Haitian Creole and French are spoken in Haiti.